 from the business vocabulary text in the terminological entries in SBVR Clauses 7-21 which is created for use by the business people operating an organization

-to a data model, i.e. the SBVR XMI Metamodel XML Schema (see Clause 25.3) for SBVR Content Model Exchange Documents (see Clause 2).
+to a data model, i.e. the SBVR XMI XML Schema (see Clause 25.3) for SBVR Content Model Exchange Documents (see Clause 2).

-The SBVR XMI Metamodel (see Clause 25.2) is a MOF-based metamodel that specifies a CMOF representation of SBVR semantics in the SBVR XMI Metamodel XML Schema data model for exchanging the content of SBVR Terminological Dictionaries and Rulebooks in SBVR Content Model Exchange XML Documents (see Clause 2).
+The SBVR XMI Metamodel (see Clause 25.2) is a serialization of the SBVR MOF Metamodel that specifies a CMOF representation of SBVR semantics in the SBVR XMI XML Schema (see Clause 25.3) data model for exchanging the content of SBVR Terminological Dictionaries and Rulebooks in SBVR Content Model Exchange XML Documents.

-SBVR’s use of MOF and how the SBVR XMI Metamodel handles certain semantic modeling challenges using MOF 2.0 are described below.
-The SBVR XMI Metamodel is available as an XML document (see Clause 25.2).
-It is generated by the transformation specified in this Clause from the text of the Clauses 7 through 21 terminological entries.
-An example model that instantiates the SBVR XMI Metamodel is then shown and explained.
-Finally, the SBVR Content Model for SBVR (see Clause 25.4) is explained.
+SBVR’s use of MOF and how the SBVR MOF Metamodel handles certain semantic modeling challenges using MOF 2.n are described below.
+The SBVR MOF Metamodel is available in serialized form as the XML document, SBVR XMI Metamodel (see Clause 25.2).
+The SBVR MOF Metamodel is generated by the transformation specified in this Clause from the text of the Clauses 7 through 21 terminological entries.
+An example SBVR Content Model that instantiates the SBVR XMI Metamodel is then shown and explained (see Clause 25.5).
+Finally, the SBVR Content Model for SBVR (see Clause 25.6) is explained.

-Models of business concepts, business vocabularies and business guidance can be communicated in terms of SBVR semantics using XML documents, i.e. “SBVR Content Model Exchange Documents”, (see Clause 2) that conform to the “SBVR XMI Metamodel XML Schema” (see Clause 25.3) created from the “SBVR XMI Metamodel” (see Clause 25.2).
+Models of business concepts, business vocabularies and business guidance can be communicated in terms of SBVR semantics using XML documents, i.e. “SBVR Content Model Exchange Documents”, (see Clause 2) that conform to the “SBVR XMI XML Schema” (see Clause 25.3) created from the “SBVR XMI Metamodel” (see Clause 25.2).
 The Clause 25.4 “SBVR Content Model for SBVR” XML document is an example of an “SBVR Content Model Exchange Document” containing the terminological entry content of SBVR Clauses 7-21.

 SBVR's Use of MOF